OlegAlexander/lakos/README.md

           [RL]                 right to left
           [TB] (default)       top to bottom

-    --[no-]cycles-allowed      Runs normally but exits with a non-zero exit code if a dependency cycle is detected.
+    --[no-]cycles-allowed      With --no-cycles-allowed lakos runs normally
-                               Only works when --metrics is true.
+                               but exits with a non-zero exit code if a dependency cycle is detected.
                                Useful for CI builds.
-                               (defaults to off)
+                               (defaults to --no-cycles-allowed)
 ```

 ## Examples